Social media CEOs get earful on bias, warning of new limits

 Ajit Pai, chairman of the Federal Communications Commission, an independent agency, recently announced plans to reexamine the legal protections — an about-face from the agency’s previous position.

-Social media giants are also under heavy scrutiny for their efforts to police misinformation about the election.
-Twitter and Facebook have imposed a misinformation label on content from the president, who has about 80 million followers.
-Trump has raised the baseless prospect of mass fraud in the vote-by-mail process.
+In their efforts to police misinformation about the election, Twitter and Facebook have imposed a misinformation label on some content from the president, who has about 80 million followers.

-Starting Tuesday, Facebook didn't accept any new political advertising.
+Starting Tuesday, Facebook isn't accepting any new political advertising.
 Previously booked political ads will be able to run until the polls close Nov.
 3, when all political advertising will temporarily be banned.
 Google, which owns YouTube, also is halting political ads after the polls close.
 Twitter banned all political ads last year.

-Democrats have focused their criticism of social media mainly on hate speech, misinformation and other content that can incite violence or keep people from voting.
-They have criticized the tech CEOs for failing to police content, homing in on the platforms’ role in hate crimes and the rise of white nationalism in the U.S.

-Facebook, Twitter and YouTube have scrambled to stem the tide of material that incites violence and spreads lies and baseless conspiracy theories.

 Follow Gordon at https://twitter.com/mgordonap.